Hardest Marathons In The USA: 15 Brutal Courses + The Difficulty Truth

 #3: Red Rock Canyon Marathon

-The marathon course starts at an elevation of about 3800 feet.
-Runners gradually climb over the first 8.5 miles to the summit overlook at 4,771 feet.
+The start line is at an elevation of about 3800 feet.
+Runners gradually climb over the first 8.5 miles to the summit overlook at 4,771 feet of elevation.

 The course then descends back to roughly the same starting elevation before climbing back up to the summit overlook at mile 18.5.